Understanding Sources of Demographic Predictability in Brain MRI via Disentangling Anatomy and Contrast: Methods

-We evaluate our approach on three publicly available brain MRI datasets: Open Access Series of Imaging Studies (OASIS)~\cite{laMontagne2019oasis3}, Alzheimer’s Disease Neuroimaging Initiative (ADNI)~\cite{jack2008adni_mri}, and Human Connectome Project (HCP)~\cite{hcp}.
-These cohorts span different age ranges, scanner vendors, and acquisition protocols, providing diverse combinations of $(x_i, a_i, y_i)$ for analyzing acquisition-driven effects on demographic predictability.
+\textbf{Datasets and Preprocessing.} We evaluate our approach on three publicly available brain MRI datasets: Open Access Series of Imaging Studies (OASIS)~\cite{lamontagne2019oasis3}, Alzheimer’s Disease Neuroimaging Initiative (ADNI)~\cite{jack2008adni_mri}, and Human Connectome Project (HCP)~\cite{hcp}.
+These cohorts span different age ranges, scanner vendors, and acquisition protocols, providing diverse combinations of $(x_i, a_i, y_i)$.
 This heterogeneity is essential for disentangling anatomical structure from contrast variations induced by imaging parameters.
 The demographic distribution of each dataset, including age, sex, and race, is summarized in Table~\ref{tab:demographics}.
 To ensure consistency across datasets and compatibility with the disentanglement framework, all volumes are rigidly registered to the MNI152 atlas at 1.0\,mm$^3$ isotropic resolution.
 Skull stripping is performed using SynthStrip~\cite{synthstrip}.